codenibler/hardware_wallet_rebalancer/README.md

 ```

 A successful check sends the report to Telegram by default.
 Use
 `--no-telegram` only for local troubleshooting.
-Other useful options are:
+You can also set fixed fees and JSON exports with.
+For Bitvavo, Kraken, Coinbase, and OKX, there are .env vars with the default fees.
+For Banxa, Invity, Mercuryo, Anycoin Direct, BTC Direct, and MoonPay, they are fetched and calculated dynamically.

 ```bash
 python main.py --fee-bps 75